 The one thing that many hot dog restaurants did not do however, was to successfully add a good burger to their menu.
 The main type of fast food restaurants that were able to pull it off and last, was the drive-in type of chains.
 Examples from the past were Dog n’ Suds and A&W. Today’s modern success story of having a good burger and good type of different hot dog menu items is the Sonic Drive-in Restaurant chain.

 Experience with Hot Dog Chain Restaurants

-So, in my final stint in fast food management, I was able to analyze the equipment layout for a new startup and lower the recommended staffing from 75 to 52.
-It was possible because of the excellent equipment choices, including their layout and productivity features in their design.
-I understood how to optimize tasking and productivity and shifting back-and-forth between scheduling of high-volume and low-volume using queuing management methods.
+So, in my final stint in fast food management, I was able to reduce the opening labor volume of a new startup by 30.1%.
+That’s because I analyzed the equipment layout and thought through the sales and production processes.
+The originally recommended staffing of 75 people was reduced to 52.
+It was possible because the equipment choices had excellent productivity features in their design.
+And, coupled with their placement in the layout, I understood how to optimize it.

 So, lets look at some of those productivity concepts from that era, with a few comparisons of today.